Download the UC-Mandated Security Toolset

 What happens if I don't follow the mandate?

 The UC President's letter outlines the campus consequences of non-compliance.
-In an effort to mitigate these consequences, UCR’s security plan employs additional consequences, which include but are not limited to restricted access to campus resources (such as networks, WiFi, and online service applications).
+In an effort to mitigate these consequences, UCR’s security plan employs additional consequences, which include, but are not limited to, restricted access to campus resources (such as networks, WiFi, and online service applications).
 These measures are necessary to help ensure the safety and security of both the UCR community and our larger UC community.

 -